 In some locations, a floor leased to WeWork is more valuable than the building itself.
 As a local operator, there are several practices you can take to make your space competitive to your corporate neighbor.
-Some of these steps include embracing niche Coworking, having a more organic workspace community, and streamlining the services that you offer.
+Some of these steps include embracing niche coworking, having a more organic workspace community, and streamlining the services that you offer.

-One way to leverage your space is to cater to niche groups such as artists, female professionals, or people of a certain industry that rely on similar amenities for working together.
+One way to leverage your space is to cater to niche groups such as artists, female professionals, or people in a certain industry that rely on similar amenities for working together.
 This also helps with developing an authentic connection amongst everyone.
-A niche group coworking such as one of lawyers or accountants can automatically cultivate a community the best way possible: organically.
+A niche group of the same profession, such as lawyers or accountants, can automatically cultivate a community the best way possible – organically.

 Yardi Kube is a coworking management platform delivering all the tools needed to grow a smart and connected workspace.
 The Kube platform enables your technology to work intellligently together from managing leads and monthly billing, to accounting, and on-demand Internet and Voice services.
 With all the hardware, software, and essentials for building a thriving workspace, Yardi Kube helps you increase revenue, maximize productivity, and build community.